stephenbunch/redux-branch/README.md

 const branchedComponentFactory = branch(
   // Specify a factory for creating our local store.
   () => createStore(someReducer),

-  // Optionally subscribe to the parent store, and merge its state into our local
-  // store whenever the parent store's state changes.
-  (localState, parentState) => { ...parentState, ...localState },

   // By default, all actions pass through to the parent store (assuming a parent
   // store exists.)
 To handle actions within our local store, we must specify